 The South Burnett Regional Council customer service standards outline commitments, responsibilities and standards you can expect from Council in relation to your water and wastewater service.
-The standards are provided to all customers connected to the

-South Burnett Water Supply and Wastewater schemes, including Blackbutt, Kingaroy, Kumbia, Murgon, Nanango, Proston, Wondai and Wooroolin.
+The standards are provided to all customers connected to the South Burnett Water Supply and Wastewater schemes, including Blackbutt, Kingaroy, Kumbia, Murgon, Nanango, Proston, Wondai and Wooroolin.

 Service Standards are based on Key Performance Indicators (KPI's) which Council has developed through technical and public consultation.
-Annual reports highlighting Councils annual performance against these specified KPI's are provided on Councils website (The first Annual Report to be published is due January 2016).
+Annual reports highlighting Council's annual performance against these specified KPI's are provided on Council's website (The first Annual Report was published in January 2016).